Welcome to CB-Essay

 CB-Essay is a Jekyll-based framework that combines long-form essay writing with digital collection features.
 Built on CollectionBuilder, it enables you to create multimodal scholarly narratives, written in Markdown, that integrate primary sources, archival materials, and multimedia items directly into your texts.

 Traditional digital publishing tools treat essays and collections as separate entities.
-CB-Essay unifies them, allowing you to:
+CB-Essay connects them, allowing you to:

 - Reference collection items using simple includes